LeadRDRK/Winenobe/README.md

 - Run `./winenobe.sh --help` to display additional options.
 5. Hit Play on a game and you should be able to join!
 # Additional Notes
-It was recently discovered that 2012 games are actually playable.

 To join a 2012 game, you must join the game repeatedly until it launches.
 This is most likely a Wine bug and has nothing to do with this script.